Doubly Linked List: C++, Python (Code Example)

 Inserting a Node Before a Node

-Delete the head of the doubly linked list
+Delete the Head of the Doubly Linked List

-Here’re the steps for deleting the head node:
+Here are the steps for deleting the head node:

 Step 1) Assign a variable to the current head node.

-Step 3) Free the occupied memory by the previous head node.
+Step 3) Free the memory occupied by the previous head node.

 function deleteHead(ListHead):